CompuCell3D/CompuCell3DReferenceManual/docs/parameter_scans.rst

 .. note::

    Specification of parameter scans in version 4.x.x is different than in earlier versions.
-In particular old parameter scan simulations will not run in 4.x but as you will see the new way of specifying paramter scans is much simpler and less laborious than in previous implementations.
+    In particular old parameter scan simulations will not run in 4.x but as you will see the new way of specifying parameter scans is much simpler and less laborious than in previous implementations.

 When building biomedical simulations it is a common practice to explore parameter space to search for optimal solution or to study the